awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

 Delete the |envtitle| with the |cli|
 ------------------------------------

-Run the AWS Cloud9 :code:`delete-environment` command, specifying the ID of the |env| to delete, for example:
+Run the AWS Cloud9 :code:`delete-environment` command, specifying the ID of the |env| to delete.

 .. code-block:: sh

-   aws cloud9 delete-environment --environment-id ENVIRONMENT_ID
+   aws cloud9 delete-environment --environment-id 12a34567b8cd9012345ef67abcd890e1

-In the preceding command, replace :code:`ENVIRONMENT_ID` with the ID of the |env| to delete.
-The ID should look similar to this: :code:`349c86d4579e4e7298d500ff57a6b2EX`.
+In the preceding command, replace :code:`12a34567b8cd9012345ef67abcd890e1` with the ID of the |env| to delete.

 .. _tutorial-next-steps: